-Given our finding above that alpha= 0.001 tends to do better, we incorporated a smaller alpha equal to 0.0001 which even tended to do better.
+Given our finding above that alpha= 0.001 tends to do better, we incorporated a further reduced alpha equal to 0.0001 which even tended to do better.
 After 5000 training episodes, the further reduced alpha seems to be superior in terms of our performance measures.
 Maybe this decrease by a factor of 10 could slow down the learning too much and result in underfitting, as presented in class.
 Nevertheless, the strong performance of this parametrizations does not support this idea yet.
 Maybe this could become more evident after more training.

+1.5.3 DQN test series: comparison

+The neural architecture seems quite important for the performance of the DQN: bigger networks with more nodes

-1.4.6.1 Varying alpha
+Varying alpha

 After 5000 training episodes, the further reduced alpha seems to be superior in terms of our performance measures.
 Maybe this decrease by a factor of 10 could slow down the learning too much and result in underfitting, as presented in class.
 Nevertheless, the strong performance of this parametrizations does not support this idea yet.
 Maybe this could become more evident after more training.

 Note: DQN does not immediately get out of “unfeasible move loop” itself!
-Had to randomize multiple times
+Had to randomize multiple times.
+Can be seen by “penalty” count at end of notebooks, that counts number of moves without changing the environment.

 Non-mono, varying alpha alpha =0.5 seems to outperform the others